mallikarjuna-reddy-personal/sample-python-project/README.md

 # sample-python-projects
-To test the jenkins pipelinesssssssssss
+To test the jenkins pipelinessssssssssssss